devopsgroup-io/catapult/README.md

   * *Is my website backed up?*
   * *Can I easily scale my website for more traffic?*

-As a Developer, you've probably had to manage many websites and probably end up using the same tools and APIs over and over again.
+As a **Developer**, you have to manage many websites and probably end up using the same tools and APIs over and over again.
 Why not use something that has been developed just for you from Developers that have been down the same road as you and also have the ability to contribute back?

   * Catapult is developed in Ruby and native Shell - no new languages or technologies to learn.
   * Catapult is very simple at its core - there is no black-box to decipher - everything is out in the open.